johanneshagspiel/functional-programming-scripts/README.md

 ## Features

-These scripts cover a range of topics such as:
+These scripts cover a range of topics of functional programming such as:

+- the basics of the Scala programming language like pattern matching or list operations
+- re-implementation of foundational higher order functions like map, filter, zip or foldL
--
+- manipulating datasets

 ## Tools